GoncaloV23/goncalo-portfolio/README.md

 ## License

+© 2025 Gonçalo Vieira.
+All rights reserved.
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and **not** licensed for reuse, distribution, or modification.